ShareX/sharex.github.io/docs/background-remover.md

 ## What is the background remover tool?

 The background remover tool uses an AI model to remove the background from an image.
-ShareX does not include these models because they would significantly increase the setup size, so you must download a model separately before using this tool.
+ShareX does not include these models because they would significantly increase the installer size, so you must download a model separately before using this tool.

 ## Downloading a model